 Hinton is a very small city located in the state of West Virginia.
 With a population of 2,142 people and three associated neighborhoods, Hinton is the 99th largest community in West Virginia.
-Much of the housing stock in Hinton was built prior to World War II, making it one of the older and more historic cities in the country.
+Hinton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-The percentage of adults in Hinton who are college-educated is close to the national average for all communities of 21.84%: 20.30% of the adults in Hinton have a bachelor's degree or advanced degree.
+The education level of Hinton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.30% of adults 25 and older in Hinton have a college degree.

 The per capita income in Hinton in 2022 was $25,707, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,828 for a family of four.
 However, Hinton contains both very wealthy and poor people as well.